BitcoinSchema/1sat-ordinals/ordfs.md

 ### MAP

 MAP (`1PuQa7K62MiKCtssSLKy1kh56WWU7MtUR5`) on outputs along the chain is merged chronologically.
-That is how mutable fields such as OpNS identity (`opns.idKey`) stay attached to a name across transfers without changing the inscription body.
+That is how mutable application fields — collection membership, display metadata, custom keys — stay attached to an ordinal across transfers without changing the inscription body.

 ## Scope of a deployment